SpaceNinja-007/NanoForge/README.md

 Created by **SpaceNinja_007**
 Powered by Unity creativity and nanos world imagination. 🌍🛠️
-NanoForge is not affiliated with Unity
+**NanoForge is an independent, open-source tool designed to assist creators in converting their own content.
+It does not include or distribute any proprietary code from Unity Technologies or Epic Games, and is not affiliated with either company.**